Streets Alive - Shaping Gore's Future

 Signage and wayfinding

-by GoreDC, about 4 years agoShare Signage and wayfinding on Facebook Share Signage and wayfinding on Twitter Share Signage and wayfinding on Linkedin Email Signage and wayfinding linkCLOSED: This discussion has concluded.
+by GoreDC, over 4 years agoShare Signage and wayfinding on Facebook Share Signage and wayfinding on Twitter Share Signage and wayfinding on Linkedin Email Signage and wayfinding linkCLOSED: This discussion has concluded.
 Thanks to those who took part.This is a theme that came through quite strongly in our community workshops.
 We want to explore it further.

 - Do you think it is easy for people to find their way around Gore?
 If not, why not?